CONABIO/analisisUniCons_proxiGen/README.md

 * Admixture output K error for CV analysis: `Kerror_parviglumis.txt`
 * Admixture Q files for K= 25 and K= 13: `bytaxa_parviglumis.25.Q` and `bytaxa_parviglumis.13.Q"`

-Metadata used for the admixture plots are at:
+Metadata used for the admixture plots should be at:

 * Passport data for each sample: `/data/genetic/output/ADN_pasap_3604.txt`
 * Fam file with sample list: `/data/genetic/output/bytaxa_parviglumis.fam`

+*Z. mays parviglumis* plink files used for PCA analysis should be in:

+* `/data/genetic/output/`

+and are named: `bytaxa_parviglumis.[bim, .fam, .bed]`

 ### Other